infrabricks/kubernetes-standalone/README.md

 $ exit
 ```

-## use the kubernetes machine locally
+## Use the kubernetes machine locally

 ```
 $ kubectl get nodes